jaumebecks/spotify-shell-manager/README.md

 # spotify-shell-manager
-Easy to shell manager for Spotify client of Linux distributions
+Easy to use shell manager for Spotify client of Linux distributions